Rival Theories of Money and Credit

 The Great Divide: How Economics Became a Battleground

 Long before the emergence of formal economics, the wealth and well-being of individuals and societies were subjects of deep contemplation.
 From the poetic reflections of ancient Mesopotamians to the moral inquiries of Greek philosophers, thinkers sought to understand the forces that shaped human welfare.
-Wealth was not simply about accumulation; it was entangled with ethics, politics, and the very nature of existence.

 As market economies expanded in the 17th and 18th centuries, thinkers like John Locke and David Hume began to isolate economic activity from the broader social fabric.
 By the time Adam Smith penned The Wealth of Nations, the discipline of political economy had taken shape.
-Smith and his successors saw economic processes as governed by natural laws—predictable, mechanical, and self-regulating.
+Smith and his successors saw economic processes as governed by natural laws.
+They were predictable, mechanical, and self-regulating.
 This perspective would become the foundation of classical and neoclassical economics, culminating in Marshall’s framework of supply and demand, marginal utility, and economic equilibrium.

 The Power of Perspective: Epistemology, Methodology, and the War Over Economic Truth

 Why do economic theories disagree?
 Why do rival schools of thought coexist for centuries without resolution?
 Is economic theory merely a reflection of reality, or does it actively shape the way we perceive and construct that reality?
-These questions lie at the heart of this book.
+These questions lie at the heart of this work.

 Marx, in contrast, drew from Hegelian dialectics, emphasizing historical development, contradiction, and the dynamic interplay of social forces.
 He rejected the idea of a static economic order and instead viewed capitalism as an evolving system, driven by inherent tensions that would ultimately lead to its transformation.

 This book argues that these differing epistemologies shaped their respective theories of money in profound ways.
 Marshall’s money was neutral, an instrument of exchange that facilitated transactions without fundamentally altering the production process.
 Marx’s money was dynamic, a disruptive force that reflected and reinforced the social relations of capitalism.
+Yet, both produced similar explanations of credit crises.

 The Stakes: Why This Debate Still Matters